Skip to main content

 Boise State University makes every effort to ensure that its compensation structure supports employees, recognizes meritorious service, and remains competitive in an increasingly global job market.
 Annual increases are an important part of retaining a skilled and dedicated workforce.
 In Idaho, annual compensation increases for public employees are governed by a variety of state laws and policies and must be authorized annually by the Idaho State Legislature.
 The State of Idaho refers to some employee pay raises or other wage considerations as Change in Employee Compensation (CEC).
 There is a CEC legislative committee and the overall evaluation of employee wages is referred to as the CEC process.
 Boise State is not provided state CEC dollars to cover all campus positions, so there must be sufficient university base funding to cover recommended employee increases.

-The FY25 CEC Process has been approved.
-For more information on this year’s CEC, visit the Walk Thru the CEC website.
+The FY26 CEC Process has not yet been approved.
+For more information on this year’s CEC, visit the Walk Thru the CEC website (not available until the CEC is approved).

 The CEC Process